 Cash equivalents comprise demand deposits, short-term investments and highly liquid investments that are readily convertible into known amounts or cash and which are subject to an insignificant risk of changes in value.
-As at June 30, 2020 and 2019 there were no cash equivalents.

 Share Capital

 Equity instruments are contracts that give a residual interest in the net assets of the Company.
 Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
 The Company's common shares, share options, and warrants are classified as equity instruments.
 Incremental costs directly attributable to the issue of new share options and are shown in equity as a deduction, net of tax, from the proceeds.
 Where the Company issued common shares and warrants together as units, value is allocated first to share capital based on the market value of common shares on the date of issue, with any residual value from the proceeds being allocated to the warrants.